hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/custom-business-logic/4-create-event-trigger.md

 ![Test event trigger](https://storage.googleapis.com/graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/test-event-trigger.png)

-Now everytime a new row is inserted into `users` table this event would be triggered.
+Now everytime a new row is inserted into `users` table this event would be invoked.